 Frequently Asked Questions about Satellite Internet

-Satellite internet does not require a phone line which is why satellite internet is so beneficial to people who live in remote areas that do not have telephone infrastructure.
+Satellite internet does not require a phone line, which is why satellite internet is so beneficial to people who live in remote areas.

 Current satellite internet technology can deliver internet access at speeds of 12 Mbps to 100 Mbps.